-may only be given in the AUTHORIZATION state after the POP3 greeting
+may only be given in the AUTHORIZATION state after the POP3 greeting or after an unsuccessful USER or PASS command

 Normally, each POP3 session starts with a USER/PASS exchange.
 This results in a server/user-id specific password being sent in the clear on the network.
 For intermittent use of POP3, this may not introduce a sizable risk.
 However, many POP3 client implementations connect to the POP3 server on a regular basis -- to check for new mail.
 Further the interval of session initiation may be on the order of five minutes.
 Hence, the risk of password capture is greatly enhanced.